 When is the last time a dermatologist heard a really head-turning question?
 It seems like at baseline, whatever ails your skin, ails most, and we are all looking for a simple directive when it comes to treating our common skin woes.

 We tapped board-certified celebrity cosmetic dermatologist, Debra Jaliman, M.D. to answer the questions she gets the most from her clients.
 We would not be surprised if she — or any other derm — prints this one out and glues it to their practice’s door.

 My face easily turns red.
 How can I cancel out the color?

 “Avoid chemical sunscreens.
 Chemicals can be irritating to the skin and cause inflammation, which leads to more redness, so use a physical sunscreen with a high concentration of zinc oxide of nine percent or above,” she says.
 “Wear it every day rain or shine, as UV sunlight will tend to make redness worse.”
-When the skin is exposed to the sun, it creates melanin, which manifests as a tan for some people, but as red, inflamed skin for other, which is typically a sunburn.
+When the skin is exposed to the sun, it creates melanin, which manifests as a tan for some people, but as red, inflamed skin for others, which is typically a sunburn.
 That redness from a sunburn comes the body flooding the skin with blood to treat the damage from the sun.
 “Also, try to avoid products with fragrances, and look for skincare products with niacinamide, as its anti-inflammatory effect helps to diminish redness.
 Avoid steam and sauna, as it makes redness worse, limit caffeine intake to one cup per day and avoid spicy foods.”
 After all, a common side effect of caffeine and spicy food is indeed a flushed face, and most rosacea sufferers have very sensitive skin that is affected by these things.

 When can I start tackling fine lines?